NotQuiteAwake/hierarchical/notes/report.md

 because it employs five multipole kernels in one calculation compared to three in BH.
 Another interesting feature is that error distributions in BH for $p = 1$ and $p = 2$ are almost identical.
-This is not fully understood, but inspection shows second order terms have been suppressed, possibly due to a mathematical coincidence.
+This is not fully understood, but inspection shows second order terms have been suppressed, possibly due to properties of the uniform distribution.

 ### Error distributions

 For each combination of parameters, we have taken their error distributions.
-We only show six distributions from BH with varying $\theta$, as most distributions share the same features.
+We only show six distributions from BH with varying $\theta$ ([Figure
+@fig:theta_dist]), as most distributions share the same features.
 On a logarithmic scale, tightening the constraint (reducing $\theta$ here) causes the distribution to uniformly shift to the left, but the same shape is maintained, until $\theta$ is so small the MAC simply can't be met.
-This is when BH transitions to the brute-force regime ([Figures
-@fig:bh_to_brute_1] to [@fig:bh_to_brute_3]).
+This is when BH transitions to the brute-force regime ([Figures @fig:bh_to_brute_1] to [@fig:bh_to_brute_3]).

 Another feature is the long tail towards the right: in each case a small portion of particles suffer from significant error.
 This can be remediated by using a